Aakashsharma42/AWSproject-Aakash-Sharma/README.md

 •	Data Visualisation

-•	Data Publishing
+•	Data Publishing.

-Data Analytical Question Formulation (Methodology)
+# Data Analytical Question Formulation (Methodology)

 This policy and associated procedure outline the coordinated approach to the administration of surveys with the goal of maximizing their usefulness

-Dataset Discovery
+# Dataset Discovery

 The sample dataset includes three Excel files for the years 2022, 2023 & 2024